oracle/dtrace-utils/llm/README.md

 ## Overview
 These files provide structured **context packs** (`llms-txt` format) for use with large language models (LLMs) such as GPT-4 or Claude.
-They teach the model how to write **correct, safe, and complete DTrace programs** for Oracle Linux.
+They teach the model how to write **correct, safe, and complete DTrace programs** for Linux systems running DTrace.

 The goal is to let engineers and administrators generate working D scripts in natural language — without having to memorize the entire D language syntax.